RetirementCheck101 logo RetirementCheck101

 The two-year delay

 The rule was originally scheduled to take effect January 1, 2024.
 IRS Notice 2023-62, issued in August 2023, granted a two-year administrative delay until January 1, 2026, in response to industry comments that recordkeepers and payroll systems could not be ready in time.
-Proposed regulations published January 10, 2025 confirm the 2026 effective date and add operational guidance.
+Proposed regulations published January 10, 2025 confirmed the 2026 effective date, and the IRS issued final regulations on September 16, 2025 (T.D.
+10033, 90 FR 44527) adopting the rule with operational guidance.

 Why this matters for high earners